 Here’s a close-up of the front end.
 I nearly went blind getting the buffer beam lettering and numbering right, but it was worth it.

 It turned out to be a lot of fun to put a clockwork mech into the body and find that everything lined up as it should, and also to very gingerly try her out on my friend George’s layout to confirm everything was working correctly before packing her up and sending her on her way.
 In fact, it inspired me so much that when I saw another NOS B-L mech turn up on eBay I couldn’t help myself… I don’t know if clockwork is particularly practical as a means of propulsion but it certainly is rather special.

-Anyway, the green and remaining special order locos are now in the final throes of assembly.
+Anyway, the rest of the green locos are now in the final throes of assembly.
 More news as it develops.